vtex/checkout-instore-custom/README.md

 1. shipFromStore: Enable ship from store order fulfillment
 2. pickupInStore: Enable pickup in store order fulfillment
 3. partialPicking: Enable partial picking (the default configuration is enabled)

+### social-selling

+This configs enable the Social Selling.
+*Pre-requisites*: You need have the `vtex.instore-social-selling` installed in the account